 New Gigantamax forms

-Dynamaxing and Gigantamaxing are a key part of Sword and Shield’s battle system.
+Dynamaxing and Gigantamaxing are key parts of Sword and Shield’s battle system.
 Isle of Armor doubles down on that by adding new Gigantamax Pokémon.
-Rillaboom, Cinderace, Intelleon, Venasaur, and Blastoise all have new Gigantamax forms that will make them temporarily stronger in battle.
+Rillaboom, Cinderace, Intelleon, Venusaur, and Blastoise all have new Gigantamax forms that will make them temporarily stronger in battle.

-Between new Pokémon, Gigantamax forms, and raid dens, Isle of Armor gives players more options for catching and creating a powerful party.
+Between new Pokémon, Gigantamax forms, and raid dens, Isle of Armor gives players more options for catching and creating a powerful party before heading into the Crown Tundra.
 Take advantage of the DLC’s new features to get a leg up in battle.

 - How to connect your Nintendo Switch to a TV